InduminaP/SM_Sales_Dashboard_Project/README.md

    - I cleaned the data using Python libraries like **pandas** and **numpy**.
 This involved transforming columns such as product IDs, categories, items, and prices.
 Most of the data is now not only clean but also newly generated or modified.

 3. **Database Creation**:
    - After cleaning the data, I set up a **PostgreSQL** database server locally.
-Using this setup, I created a relational database structure (as illustrated in the diagram below).
+Using this setup, I created a relational database structure.
    - I then queried the data from the database, obtaining the necessary information to create visuals that would help managers, stockholders, and other decision-makers.

 4. **Dashboard Development**: